apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Biden will try to use State of the Union address to convince voters he deserves a second term**
+**Rivian surprises with R3 and R3X electric SUVs**

-You can read more about it [here](https://apnews.com/article/state-of-union-biden-gaza-ukraine-israel-1a42ff9d4ef3e0f2753e43ac8d39fc18).
+You can read more about it [here](https://www.theverge.com/2024/3/7/24093570/rivian-r3-r3x-electric-suv-crossover-pics-specs).

 ## Requirements
 - Python 3.8